Skip to content

 The Nike Metcon 7 versus the Nike React Metcon Turbo is a cross-training shoe comparison that I’ve received a ton of asks for.
-Both the Nike React Metcon Turbo and Nike Metcon 7 are high-performing in their own right and they each come with their respective lists of pros and cons.
+Both the Nike React Metcon Turbo and Nike Metcon 7 are high-performing in their own right, and each comes with a list of pros and cons.

 The Nike React Metcon Turbo and Nike Metcon 7 both feature Nike React Foam, however, outside of this similarity, these shoes are incredibly different.
 Each model has a unique fit and feel, which warrants further exploration if you’re thinking about investing in any either of these shoes.